Sara-cos/Order-Genie/README.md

 5. Employee - View Quotes and Orders
 6. Employee - Create Quote

+## Java Backend

+Follows layered architecure and implements DAO layer using JDBC and MySQL

 ### client : The frontend code
 ### server/src : The backend code